 Their main focus has always been organizing various lotteries.
 While the lottery game formats vary across Canada, the majority of them involve buying tickets with randomly generated numbers—with the right combination resulting in cash prizes.
 The most popular lottery games in Canada are Daily Grand and Lotto Max.

 For a long time, lottery companies were the only entities that could offer sports betting services, focusing on hockey, football, and basketball.
-They also regulate and organize charitable gaming activities, like pull-tab tickets, bingo, and raffles.
+They also regulate and organize charitable gaming activities, such as pull-tab tickets, bingo, as well as raffles.
 The proceeds usually go to local charitable causes.

 While they’re in the process of modernizing, these platforms still can’t compete against the sophisticated software and game portfolios of off-shore online casinos.

-Such a state of affairs left players with a tough choice—either risk playing at unverified and untrustworthy off-shore casinos or contend with the limited offer of online casino games in Canada.
+Such a state of affairs left players with a tough choice—either risk playing at unverified and untrustworthy offshore casinos, or alternatively, contend with the limited offer of online casino games available in Canada.
 Luckily, the government of Ontario’s stepped in with a solution in 2021.

 iGaming Ontario

-The legislators of Ontario recognized that there were many legitimate and trustworthy off-shore casinos their citizens could safely visit—but none of them could legally operate within Ontario borders because of the casino ban.
+The legislators of Ontario recognized that there were many legitimate and trustworthy offshore casinos that their citizens could safely visit: however, none of them could legally operate within Ontario’s borders due to the existing casino ban.

 Ultimately, Ontario solved this issue like it solved the same problem with land-based casinos.
 The province set up a government-run online casino company to regulate the entire market—iGaming Ontario.